claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 **Durable**, cost effective solution to archive your data in thw AWS CLoud.
 Use **VTL** interface, that helps you leverage existing tape-based backups.
 Store data on virtual tape that you create on you tape gateway.
 Tape storage has proven redability **for 30 years**
 #### Amazon FsX File Gateway
 Allows your files to be stored in Amazon FSx Windows FIle Storage (WFS).
-Allow your Windoes developers to easily store data in the cloud using the tools they already know
+Allow your Windows developers to easily store data in the cloud using the tools they already know

 ## Instance Store
 - Used as **cache**